easeaico/pulse-go/docs/Methodology/EnvironmentMethodology.md

 Features and Capabilities
 -------------------------
 ### Definitions
-Acronyms and a nomenclature table are available in the [appendix](@ref environment-appendices).
+An acronyms, initialisms, and a nomenclature table are available in the Glossary section.

 ### Circuit
 The one-dimensional model shown in Figure 1 is further simplified to a zero-dimensional model (Figure 3) by averaging the thermal effects over the entire patient.
 The %Environment system uses the generic circuit solver in the same way as fluid systems (@ref CircuitMethodology).